-There is no specific requirement for power sequencing of VDD33 and VCORE for device operation.
-Figure 9-2 illustrates the recommended power supply sequencing for ensuring long term reliability of the device.
-VCORE should rise after or at the same time as VDD33.
+Figure 9-2 illustrates the recommended power supply sequencing and timing for the device.
+VDD33 should rise after or at the same time as VCORE.
 Similarly, RESET\N and/or VBUS\DET should rise after or at the same time as VDD33.
 VBUS\DET and RESET\N do not have any other timing dependencies.
-The rise times for VCORE and VDD33 are provided in Section 9.2, Operating Conditions\\ and Figure 9-1.